easolhq/easolhq.github.io/docs/reference/objects/product/modifier.md

 Returns a string of HTML attributes to be used on a checkbox for the modifier.

-- The `checked` attribute is included if this modifier has been selected by the user.
+- The `checked` attribute is included if this modifier has been selected by the customer.
 Currently used on the selections page.
 - The `disabled` attribute is included if the modifier is sold out and not already selected.

 {% raw %}